China hopes India can meet it halfway in media row

 One of the two Indians, a reporter for the Hindustan Times, left China on Sunday as his visa expired, according to two sources with knowledge of the matter.

-The last Indian reporter in China, from the state Press Trust of India news agency, will leave this month when his visa expires, the sources said.
+The last Indian reporter in China, from Press Trust of India news agency, will leave this month when his visa expires, the sources said.

 India had four reporters based in China this year but two were barred from returning in April after being said that their visas were frozen.